kplam624/Birds-Plane-Incident-Analysis/readme.md

 Ramyata Umpaka

+## Resources

+[link to the database](https://www.kaggle.com/faa/wildlife-strikes) database.csv, pulled from kaggle.

 ## Goal: Create awareness of the issue of birds striking airplanes and identify important factors related to this occurrence

 Our team looked for trends and risks associated with bird strikes over a 15 year period (1990-2015) in the U.S. (states and terrritories) and Canada.

 * See our powerpoint presentation for interesting analysis: "Project-1_CombatWombats.pptx"